NickleDave/nicholdav-info-jekyll/_posts/2022-03-16-how-to-use-jekyll-to-set-up-your-own-academic-website.md

   theme gets applied to this `about.md` file
   + I copied the `#defaults` section from the `academicpages` `_config.yml`

-### making the sidebar show your profile, with links
+### Making the sidebar show your profile, with links
 + to make the author profile in the sidebar render all the links that are in `academicpages` but not in `minimal-mistakes`, i.e. academia specific things like a Google Scholar page, ORCID profile, etc., you'll need to add